ThomasFrohSchool/SE319Project/README.md

 First, run the development server:

+npm install in both api and next-app folders, then navigate to the frontend (next-app) folder and run npm run build, then navigate to the backend (api) folder and run npm run dev

+then you can go to the website at http://localhost:3080

 ```bash
 navigate to the api folder and run in terminal: npm run dev
 # or